MobileTeleSystems/botview/README.md

 ## Troubleshooting Timeout Issues

-If you encounter timeout errors during prerendering, it's usually caused by "leaked requests" - network requests that don't complete properly and prevent the page from finishing loading.
+If you encounter timeout errors during prerendering, it is usually caused by "leaked requests" - network requests that do not complete properly and prevent the page from finishing loading.

 To fix this:

 1. **Check the logs** for entries containing `"Leaked requests"` - these will show which URLs are causing the timeout
-2. **Add problematic URLs to BOTVIEW_BLOCK_URLS** to prevent them from being loaded during prerendering
+2. **Add problematic URLs to BOTVIEW_BLOCK_URLS** to prevent them from being loaded during prerendering.
-3. **Use the container parameter** `-e BOTVIEW_BLOCK_URLS="url1,url2,url3"` to block specific URLs
+3. **Use the container parameter** `-e BOTVIEW_BLOCK_URLS="url1,url2,url3"` to block specific URLs.

 **Example:**